-Everyone gets sick, you, your dog, your cat, even your pet frog can become ill.
+Everyone gets sick; you, your dog, your cat, and even your pet frog can become ill.
 There are a number of common illnesses in dogs.
 All dog owners should be aware that their dog can get sick from other dogs as well s other animals.
 If you think your dog is sick, do call the vet, do ask questions, and take the necessary precautions if you have other animals.

 What Common Illnesses in Dogs Make Them Sick?

 Dogs can get sick from other dogs and other animals as well.
 There are many types of common diseases that dogs can contract.
 Here is a list of common illnesses your dog could get.

 How does your dog come down with any of these?

 Disease transmission can happen in many ways.
 For example, the saliva of an infected animal can transmit rabies to your dog.
 Once the animal bites your dog, your dog can contract it.
 Rabies is very serious.
 If you think your dog may have been bitten by an animal with rabies, you need to call someone right away to have the bite taken care of.

 Distemper is another pretty severe condition.
 Your dog should be vaccinated for distemper when they are young.
 If your dog has not been vaccinated, it could have pneumonia and seizures after contracting the disease from another infected dog's saliva.
 If your dog does come down with the disease, there is no known cure.
 This is a Common Illness in Dogs that should be addressed.